Acri

 Acri (Èacri; from Greek ἄκρα) is a city with 19,949 inhabitants, located in the northern part of the Calabria region in southern Italy.
 Acri was granted city status on 17 September 2001.

 Geography

 Territory

-Acri’s urban center is located at 720 m (2,360 ft) near the Sila mountains.
-Its territory extends over 200.63 km2 (77.46 sq mi).
+Acri’s urban center is located at 720 m near the Sila mountains.
+Its territory extends over 200.63 km2.
 The city dominates the Mucone Valley and the Crati Valley.

 Its primary rivers are the Mucone, Calamo, and Duglia.

 Between 2006 and 2015, Acri experienced a higher number of forest fires caused by unknown individuals compared to other municipalities.

 Climate

 The climate is Mediterranean, characterized by harsh winters and dry, hot summers.
 However, this climate is not uniform throughout the town, and the suburbs may differ from the city center.